exyte/ReadabilityKit/README.md

 #### ReadabilityKit vs [SwiftLinkPreview](https://github.com/LeonardoCardoso/SwiftLinkPreview)
-- Better extraction.
-ReadabilityKit uses part of [ar90](https://github.com/masukomi/ar90-readability) algorithm which was transformed into the Redability.com product.
-This allows to make more accurate extraction.
+- ReadabilityKit uses part of [ar90](https://github.com/masukomi/ar90-readability) algorithm which was transformed into the Redability.com product.
+This allows for more accurate extraction.
 - Video support.
-ReadabilityKit detects videos on the page and extracts it into `Readability.topVideo`.
+ReadabilityKit detects videos on the page and extracts the most relevant to `Readability.topVideo`.
-- Typed API, that allows you to use statically typed properties without force casting.
+- Typed API that allows you to use statically typed properties without force casting.
 - Better threading model.
-You can use ReadabilityKit in sync or async way, it depends on you.
+You can use ReadabilityKit with both sync or async calls.
 - Keyword extraction.

 ## Installation